Background pattern

 You should inform your doctor:

-• If you have a liver, kidney, heart, or lung problem,
+• if you have a liver, kidney, heart, or lung problem,

-• If you have a history of seizures,
+• if you have a history of seizures,

-• If you are taking another medication.
+• if you are taking other medicines.

-Use of Busulfan Accord with other medications
+Using Busulfan Accord with other medicines

 The use of paracetamol during the 72 hours prior to or during the administration of Busulfan Accord should be done with caution.